GiarcEnoredlac/android_sdk/README.md

 is available through the `com.chartbeat.androidsdk.Tracker` class.
 You access this class's static functions to start and stop the tracker, update it with information about application state and so on.
-You can also set a good deal of optional information such as the author and so on.
+You can also set a good deal of optional information such as the author, etc..

 **Tracker Class:**
 The tracker class (`com.chartbeat.androidsdk.Tracker`) is